The Gettysburg College Volunteer Time Off (VTO) was effective June 1, 2013.

 Eligible Charitable Organizations:

 Currently our College’s Center for Public Service works with over 30 agencies and organizations to meet our community’s needs.
 Their partners include agencies and organizations working with homelessness, hunger, poverty, migrant farmworkers, technology, literacy, elderly, youth, environmental justice, food security, and community development.
-To be eligible for this program, employees must choose from our list community partners.
+To be eligible for this program, employees must choose from our list of community partners.

 Amount of Time: